Want a physical reminder of fruits and vegetables in March?

 But these days you can get anything at any time you want from the supermarket.

-Who even knew anymore that spring-onions are not really at their best in spring?
+Did you know that spring onions are not actually at their best in spring?
 They're always in store.
 So it's not strange that you might not realize this has quite the impact on our climate.

 When something does not naturally grow in season, it costs a lot extra to produce it,